MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomationeventhandlergroup-addpropertychangedeventhandler.md

 ## -description

-Registers a method that handles property-changed events.
+Registers a method that handles a property-changed event.
 <div class="alert"><b>Important</b>  Microsoft UI Automation clients should use the handler group methods to register event listeners instead of individual event registration methods defined in the various <a href="https://msdn.microsoft.com/46b31ab6-39aa-4df8-a421-6369c32a9605">IUIAutomation</a> namespaces.</div><div> </div>

 ## -parameters